rufusnm24/Resume_Optimizer/README.md

 - `report.md`: human-readable ATS summary
 - `Resume_Optimized.pdf`: compiled resume (requires LaTeX toolchain or API)
 - The optimizer keeps the original file untouched and rewrites bullets in `main_optimized.tex` so you can review changes before copying them back.

+- Each pipeline run now writes into a timestamped subdirectory inside your chosen output folder (e.g., `artifacts/20251002_173045`).

 ## Testing and Quality
 ```bash